hamptonpieryc/website/content/docs/club-rules.md

 deduct any monies due to the Club from the net proceeds of sale before accounting for the balance (if any) to the member or former member.
-- (c) Alternatively, if the boat and/or trailer is unsaleable, after giving notice in writing as aforesaid, dispose of the boat and/or trailer in any manner the GMC may think fit and deem the cost of doing and any arrears as aforesaid to be a debt owing to the Club by the member or former member.
+- (c) Alternatively, if the boat and/or trailer is unsaleable, after giving notice in writing as aforesaid, dispose of the boat and/or trailer in any manner the GMC may think fit and deem the costs of doing and any arrears as aforesaid to be a debt owing to the Club by the member or former member.
 - (d) The Club reserves the right to charge storage for the boat and/or trailer until such time as the